skiphansen/chirp/README.md

 ## Step 1 - Read tuning data from radio.

-From Chirp's Radio menu select Download from Radio (or hit ALT-D)
+From Chirp's Radio menu select Download from Radio (or hit ALT-D).

-Select "Motorola" for the vendor and "Waris Tuning" for the model, click "Ok"
+Select "Motorola" for the vendor and "Waris Tuning" for the model, click "Ok".

 <img width="531" height="436" alt="image" src="https://github.com/user-attachments/assets/96fc4d77-2597-4cf8-a235-2b83801d49f4" />